StackVista/stackstate-docs/configure/logging/enable-logging.md

 - Run the two StackState CLI commands below:
     1. To return the IDs of all StackState views.
     2. To retrieve the JSON for a specific view ID.
-- Use the `viewHealthStateConfiguration` ID from the retrieved JSON to [enable logging](#set-the-logging-level-for-a-function-instance) for this instance of the view health state configuration function.
+- Use the `viewHealthStateConfiguration` ID from the retrieved view JSON to [enable logging](#set-the-logging-level-for-a-function-instance) for this instance of the view health state configuration function.
 In the example below, this would be `39710412772194`.

 {% tabs %}
 {% tab title="CLI command" %}